regdocs/Charity/README.md

 This project is in its beta phase and it might be a while before it sees the light of dawn with an alpha release.
 There are several exploitable security vulnerabilities in the code and the server configurator is failing my UX expectations and will not have a public release until a few more subversions.
 Until then, some moderator and auto-moderator features will be disabled.

 ## Features
-The following is an exhaustive list of all the features I've been able to succesfully implement from scratch so far ():
+The following is an exhaustive list of all the features I've been able to succesfully implement from scratch so far (may not be updated w.r.t. the latest commits):
 **MODERATION:**
 - Auto-moderator
   - Anti-massmention